 The firm had policies and procedures in place.
 They maintained all the correct information in their procedures handbook.
 However, the violations that were taking place were commissions, not omissions.

-Compliance professionals need to ensure they’re doing more than just following a checklist.
+Compliance professionals must ensure they’re doing more than just following a checklist.
 Checking items off a list is important, but it doesn’t cover every potential action or infraction that could affect a firm’s relationship with its clients or adherence to regulatory requirements.

 Finally, compliance professionals need to build strong relationships with other departments and teams within their organization.
 Surely at some point in the 21,000+ unapproved texts and emails, someone might have wondered whether their communications choices were in line with the company’s policies.